RomanKue/docs-example/docs/app-dev-handbook/connect-it.md

 ## App-ID

-A valid app ID from Connect-IT is required for production deployments in UNITY.
+A valid app ID from Connect IT is required for production deployments in UNITY.
 A production deployment is only possible when the `appId` is configured in the `unity-app.*.yaml` files.

 ```yaml